-Home / Modules / Components / GDL for all novice drivers younger than 21 / Implementation activities
+Home / Modules / Components / Learner holding period of 12 months / Implementation activities

 - Gather data to calculate the number of beginning drivers in the state aged 16 and 17 with a learner and provisional license to have a better understanding about the size of the teen population that might be affected by an increase in the learner period.

 - Determine whether there is any indication of increases in teen crashes age 16-17 compared to those of older age groups at the state or local level so that a case can be made to address the problem by adopting this measure.
 Be sure to control for pre-existing trends.

 - Gather state or local data from parents to gauge support for this measure.
 National surveys in the U.S. have revealed that this is a popular policy among parents of teen drivers.7

 - Inform parents, policy makers, stakeholders, and the media about the benefits of a learner holding period of 12 months and potential crash reductions.
 It makes sense that more time for supervised training can be beneficial.
 It also makes sense that a one-year requirement forces learners to practice under supervision during all seasons of the year, which may be especially beneficial in states with periods of variable and inclement weather conditions.

 - Anticipate and address any concerns that parents and stakeholders may have about this measure.
 Some parents may have concerns about the necessity for continued parental involvement in supervising teen drivers; licensing authorities may be concerned about lost revenue from fewer learner permit renewals with a longer permit holding period.